 Stay in a Palazzo in Malta

 A Palazzo is the closest thing you will get to living the high life in Malta.
 Many restored baroque buildings have been lovingly restored and turned into beautiful living spaces.
+Here’s a selection you can stay in, located in the historical heart of Valletta.

-At the start of my Malta trip, I stayed in the restored 17th-century Palazzo Prince D’Orange, right in the heart of Valletta and minutes to the main hub of activity, including the bustling Merchant’s Street and the main historical sites.
+At the start of my Malta trip, I stayed in the restored 17th-century Palazzo Prince D’Orange in the main hub of activity, including the bustling Merchant’s Street and the main historical sites.
+While indulgent, Palazzo’s are not always significantly pricey.
+Palazzo Prince D’Orange’s five luxury suites vary in size, character and décor, starting from €120 per night.

 Stay With a Noble Family